 In this article, we’ll explore some examples of good data governance policies, review the anatomy of a data governance policy, and provide you with a format to help you get started on yours.

 Data governance policy examples and templates

 If your organization is in the early stages of establishing best practices and standards around data, it can be hard to know where to start with your data governance policy.
-But there’s a silver lining: there are a number of excellent publicly-available examples of data governance policies you can use as models for your own policy.
-For example:

 - University of New South Wales (UNSW) Sydney - This university separated its data governance into two policies.
 They have a standard data governance policy and a research data governance & materials handling policy.
 Creating multiple policies is an effective approach if your organization manages large quantities of data in more than one category that have distinct roles and procedures attached to them.

 - Brandeis University - The university created this data governance policy with a critical first step: identifying all the data sources in the organization.
 Later in the document, they tie each data source to a “data trustee.”
 This ensures there is custody of every single data source across their environment and also reduces the risk of shadow IT.

 - University of Nevada Las Vegas (UNLV) - The UNLV data governance policy includes sections on data access, usage, and integrity.
 Incorporating similar language into your policy will establish standards and expectations that reduce the misuse of data and build data trust across your organization.

 These are just a few examples of what a data governance policy can look like.
 Pick one that represents your goals most comprehensively, or piece together the strengths of several, to serve as your guide to build your own.

 With a better understanding of what a data governance policy can look like, let’s dive deeper into what a data governance policy truly is.

 A data governance policy is a document that outlines the data management expectations, responsibilities, procedures, and goals of individuals and teams across an organization.